Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Eungella is a vital asset for the regional agricultural economy in Queensland.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Without the buffer provided by this massive 113 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

 The surrounding catchment of Eungella also supports diverse local flora and fauna.
-During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
+When capacity allows, Eungella becomes a hub for regional tourism and water sports.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact